stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Yeah, it's not, it's not really fair.
+Yeah, it's not really fair.
 So, the fact that we got an opportunity to rerecord means that you now have the foot-based Hartro you know and love. __[Tim laughs]__ That's all Jenny's fault, by the way.

 #### TIM

 It was all *entirely* Jenny's fault.
-I get a lot of flak for that but _(crosstalk)_ that-- all her.
+I get a lot of flak for that butthat-- all her.
 We just-- __[laughs]__

 #### BEN